 For your online shopping, there are services that can serve as your first line of defense against overpaying.
 Paribus, which you link to your email, will seek out refunds for you in the event of any price drops within the next 30 days.
 There’s also CouponCabin Sidekick, a browser plugin for Chrome, Internet Explorer, Firefox, and Safari.
 Once installed, it will notify you of available cash back offers and coupons while you shop online.
 You click on any offers you are interested in and shop as you normally would.

 Just because something is on sale, don’t assume you’ve found the best price.
 Before checking out in-store or online, conduct a quick Internet search to see what the prices are at other retailers.
-Use a price comparison site, like PriceGrabber, or simply search for the item on Google or Bing.
+Use a price comparison site, like PriceGrabber, or Google Shopping.

 Leave the Kids at Home